Dodanthenna/Packet-Sniffer/README.md

 ## 🔒 Disclaimer

 - This project is intended for educational and ethical use only.
-Do not use it to sniff traffic on unauthorized networks.
+Please do not use it to sniff traffic on unauthorized networks.

 ## 🙋 About Me

 - Chamika Dilshan
-🎓 Undergraduate Student in Network & Security Technology 🔗 LinkedIn
+- 🎓 Undergraduate Student in Network & Security Technology
+- 🔗 LinkedIn
-🔗 GitHub
+- 🔗 GitHub

 ## 🏷️ Tags
 #Python #CyberSecurity #Scapy #Networking #PacketSniffer #Tkinter #PortfolioProject